John Meed

 For more about John’s ecological research and writing, and for details of how to order his book A haven for farmland birds, click the photo with the partridges.

 News flash: A haven for farmland birds is now available from NHBS, the online shop for wildlife, ecology and conservation books and equipment.
-John will be giving a talk and signing copies of the book in Rock Road Library, 69 Rock Rd, Cambridge CB1 7UG on Friday February 24th at 7pm.

 Recent Posts